windicss/nuxt-windicss/README.md

 ## Caveats

 ### Scoped Style

-You will need to set `transformCSS: 'pre'` to get it work.

 `@media` directive with scoped style can **only works** with `css` `postcss` `scss` but not `sass`, `less` nor `stylus`